synapticon/synapticon_ros2_control-release_v1/README.md

 >>>```bash
 >>>ros2 launch synapticon_ros2_control elevated_permissions.launch.py
 >>>```
->>>- Terminal 2 - this one will open RViZ (if it fails, you forgot to execute "xhost +" on your host machine).
+>>>- Terminal 2 - this one will open RViZ (if it fails, you forgot to execute `xhost +` on your host machine).
 If you spin the motor by hand, you should see the movement in RViZ.
 >>>```bash
 >>>ros2 launch synapticon_ros2_control single_dof.launch.py
 >>>```